wearebraid/vueformulate.com/docs/guide/validation/README.md

 Often it is desirable to only bail if a specific rule fails.
-For example, you may want to only show the `required` error message if a password field is empty, but when it has a value you would like to all the failing validation rules.
+For example, you may want to only show the `required` error message if a password field is empty, but when it has a value you would like to show all the failing validation rules.
 To do this we can use the `^` modifier on the rule name.

 ```vue